Higher Education Achievement Report (HEAR)

 What activities are recognised?

-If you have volunteered with the DSU, #DMUlocal or #DMUglobal, undertaken a Frontrunners role, or found work through Unitemps, as long as you've worked the required number of hours, it will appear.
+If you have volunteered with the DSU or DMUlocal, taken part in DMUglobal, undertaken a Frontrunner role, or found work through Unitemps, as long as you've worked the required number of hours, it will appear.

 The HEAR will also include any official positions you've held in clubs and societies, and prizes or awards you've received while at DMU.

 We have created a full current list of recognised activities.
-If you feel an activity should be added to the HEAR, then please contact us at the email address below and we will investigate.
+If you feel an activity should be added to the HEAR, then please contact us at the email address below and we will look into this.
+Some activities may not be eligible, for example if they don’t include enough hours.